Chatterjee International Center

-The Chatterjee International Center (CIC) is the name of a high-rise building located in the Indian metropolis of Kolkata.
+Chatterjee International Center (CIC) is a high-rise commercial building in Kolkata, India.
 It is located on Chowringhee Road in the Central Business District of the city.
 As of July 2012, it is the fifth-tallest building in Kolkata.

 History

-The Chatterjee International Center is one of the oldest high-rises in Kolkata.
+The Chatterjee International Center is an office building and one of the oldest high-rises in Kolkata.
 It was completed in 1976.
 It is also the first twenty-floor-plus building in eastern India.
 Upon its completion, it was one of the tallest buildings in the country.
 It rises up to a height of 91 m from the ground and has 24 floors.
 Recently, a makeover of the building has been completed.
-It is an office building.